Cycling Zimbabwe: guide, tips and our itinerary with GPX track

 Sunset on the Zambezi at Kanyemba, Zimbabwe

-The mighty Zambesi river, where elephants and hippos still roam free end busks of crocodiles hunt in its dark waters.
+The mighty Zambesi River, where elephants and hippos still roam free end busks of crocodiles hunt in its dark waters.
 A landmark that is more emotional than geographical, a place with overwhelming energy… nature feels wild here, even if it isn’t totally.
 This is the pulsing artery of the Motherland.

-Arrived in Kanyemba, we traveled another ten kilometers of dirt road to reach a beautiful lodge a few meters from the Zambezi river.
+Arrived in Kanyemba, we traveled another ten kilometers of dirt road to reach a beautiful lodge a few meters from the Zambezi River.
 An ideal place to relax, with a small pool and beautiful rooms overlooking the river.
 From the terrace, you can see the hippos, and above all, they feel towards the sunset when they come out of the water to eat.
 The lodge has currently no name, to find it follow the sign for the fishing camp, here are the coordinates 15°39’07.4″S 30°22’01.0″E (-15.652044, 30.366941).

-We heard many elephants and the screams of cotton farmers on the other side of the river in Zambia, who yelling and making noise with pans and fireckrackers tried to chase them away before they destroyed the fields and even the houses themselves.
+We heard many elephants and the screams of cotton farmers on the other side of the river in Zambia, who yelling and making noise with pans and firecrackers tried to chase them away before they destroyed the fields and even the houses themselves.
 We were told that in some areas you can see elephants crossing the river.
-It is also possible to organize boat trips and reach the nearby gorges, always negotiate for the price.
+It is also possible to organize boat trips and reach the nearby gorges, always negotiating for the price.

 Are you planning a trip to Africa?